-Wesley’s Chapel and Leysian Mission, John Wesley’s House and the Museum of Methodism
+Wesley's Chapel & Leysian Mission, John Wesley's House & Tomb, & the Museum of Methodism

 Close to 'the City' of London, Wesley's Chapel was built by John Wesley in 1778 as his London base, and replaced his original London chapel, the Foundery (the site of which is commemorated by a wall plaque just 50m away).

-The Museum of Methodism (located in the crypt of Wesley’s Chapel) tells the story of Methodism from the 18th to 20th centuries and explores the wide role the movement has played in British social and political history.
+The Museum of Methodism (located in the crypt of Wesley's Chapel and refurbished in 2013) tells the story of Methodism from the eighteenth to twenty-first centuries and explores the wide role the movement has played in London and in Britain's social and political history.

 Additional visitor information

 49 City Road